7 years at Studio Rodrigo

 Moving new product and design ideas through a big company is always a challenge, but the team at Comcast is driven and passionate about giving their users a better experience.
 We are proud to have helped them move the needle!

 Since the My Account re-architecture launch in 2016, the number of visits to the site went up significantly and Xfinity’s NPS has gone up more than 18 points.
 Customers are now solving their problems online instead of calling and they are spending less time on the site.
-More users are paying online and signing up for Autopay, which translates to a significant monetary gain.
+More users are paying online and signing up for Autopay, which translates to a remarkable monetary gain.

 Personally, I love knowing that I made a difference for 30 million Comcast users by making the My Account experience better.